Anti-Americanism: Japan

 In Japan, objections to the behavior and presence of American military personnel are sometimes reported as anti-Americanism, such as the 1995 Okinawa rape incident.
 As of 2008, the ongoing U.S. military presence on Okinawa remained a contentious issue in Japan.

 While protests have arisen because of specific incidents, they are often reflective of deeper historical resentments.
 Robert Hathaway, director of the Wilson Center's Asia program, suggests: "The growth of anti-American sentiment in both Japan and South Korea must be seen not simply as a response to American policies and actions, but as reflective of deeper domestic trends and developments within these Asian countries".
 In Japan, a variety of threads have contributed to anti-Americanism in the post-war era, including pacifism on the left, nationalism on the right, and opportunistic worries over American influence in Japanese economic life.

 From the postwar until today, most conservatives, including the Liberal Democratic Party, have a pro-American view; there are "anti-American conservative" who are critical of this and seek to preserve Japan's independent foreign policy or cultural values.
+Negative views of America increased during the second presidency of Donald Trump; according to a Pew Research poll in 2025, 55% of Japanese held a favorable opinion of the United States, down from 70% in 2024, while 44% held an unfavorable opinion, up from 28% in 2024.